UniqueXiao/didactic-carnival/README.md

 # didactic-carnival
-A ordinary repository for recording anything or ideas.
+A ordinary repository for recording anything or ideas.<br/>
+A ordinary repository that may contain any subject.<br/>